jiakaiBot/deCloudflare/subfiles/alternative/domaindns.md

 # Cloudflare DNS Alternatives

-This page is for `domain owner` who like to move away from CloudFlare DNS.
+This page is for `domain owner` who wish to move away from CloudFlare DNS.

 ## Alternatives